Rima-Kalita/practice-demo1/README.md

 # practice-demo1
-this is my 1st Git Repository.
+This is my 1st Git Repository.
+Author- Rima Kalita